zubairov/duplo-docker/README.md

 Make sure you have a OpenVPN configuration for your Duplo agent before start.

-1. Paste your Agent configuration into into `client.opvpn`
+1. Paste your Agent configuration into into `client.ovpn`

 1. Build a docker image